uidaholib/main-web-redesign_draft/content/special-collections/citation.md

 Here’s an example from one of our [collections](https://archiveswest.orbiscascade.org/ark:/80444/xv119445/op=fstyle.aspx?t=k&q=):

-“Three men and loaded gun rack inside tent,” undated.
+"Three men and loaded gun rack inside tent," undated.
 Priest Lake Museum Association Photographs, photo #17-01-26.
 University of Idaho Library, Special Collections and Archives, Moscow, Idaho.

 ## Do I need to obtain permission to publish materials from your collections?